Interval Bound Interpolation for Few-shot Learning with Few Tasks: Experiments

+To further check whether the tasks generated by IBI indeed follow the distribution, we undertake a comparison based on the similarity of the artificial tasks with the corresponding original tasks.
+Concretely, we define the distance between a task and its artificial counterpart as the median of the pairwise distances between the corresponding data instances in the two tasks.
+If an artificial task is created by combining two tasks, \textit{a la} MLTI \citep{yao2022metalearning}, we consider the smaller of the two median distances.
+We observe from Table \ref{tab:ablation_mixup}, that the average median distance over 600 tasks is smaller for the proposed method compared to MLTI, as well as inter-task interpolation in the feature embedding learned by $f_{\theta}^{S}$.
+This indicates that the tasks generated by IBI are more likely to lie close to the original task distribution.

-To validate the usefulness of softmax-based dynamic weighting of the three losses in IBP and IBPI, we first find the average weights for each loss in a dynamic weight run and then plug-in the respective values as static weights for new runs.
-All experiments in Table \ref{tab:weights_exp} are conducted on the miniImageNet dataset.
+\textbf{Importance of dynamic loss weighting:} To validate the usefulness of softmax-based dynamic weighting of the three losses for both IBP and IBI, we first find the average weights for each loss in a dynamic weight run and then plug in the respective values as static weights for new runs.
+All experiments in Table \ref{tab:weights_exp} are conducted on the miniImageNet-S dataset.
 From the upper half of Table \ref{tab:weights_exp}, we can see that the three average weights are always distinct with a definite trend in that $\mathcal{L}_{CE}$ gets maximum importance followed by $\mathcal{L}_{UB}$ while $\mathcal{L}_{LB}$ contributes very little to the total loss $\mathcal{L}$.
-This may be due to the particular ``4-CONV" architecture that uses ReLU activations, thus implicitly limiting the spread of the lower bound \cite{Gowal_2019_ICCV}.
-Further, the average weights of IBP and IBPI are similar for a particular learner highlighting their commonalities, while they are distinct over different learners stressing their learner-dependent behavior.
+This may be due to the particular ``4-CONV" architecture used in this study which employs ReLU activations, thus implicitly limiting the spread of the lower bound \citep{Gowal_2019_ICCV}.
+Further, the average weights of IBP and IBI are similar for a particular learner highlighting their commonalities, while they are distinct over different learners stressing their learner-dependent behavior.
 Further, in the lower half of Table \ref{tab:weights_exp}, we explore the effect of using static weights as well as the transferability of the loss weights across learners.
-In all cases, the softmax-based dynamic weighting outperforms the static weighting, thus demonstrating the importance of the dynamic weighting.
-However, the static weighted ProtoNet+IBP variant performs better with the average weighting for MAML+IBP than that of its own, suggesting that the optimal static weighting may be different from the average of the dynamic weights for the corresponding run in some scenarios.
+In all cases, the softmax-based dynamic weighting outperforms static weighting, thus demonstrating the importance of dynamic weighting.